prxtenses/bluesky-3-digits-username/README.md

 <p align="center">List with all usernames available in Bluesky social app.</p>

-<p align="center">You may get the "Reserved handle" error, it means the username is reserved and cannot be taken.</p>
+<p align="center">❌ You may get the "Reserved handle" error, it means the username is reserved and cannot be taken. ❌</p>

 <p align="center">
 <a href="https://github.com/prxtenses">📱 Visit this project.</a>